 Individualized progress reports/certification of attendance/participation, evaluation, awards, and curriculum accomplishment.

-Based from the recently concluded ELC Year-end Parent-Teacher Conference (March 2, 2013), the clinic is now changing the labels/branding of Levels.
-For the teachers it’s just a matter of labeling per se but the teaching method are still at par from other preschools in Manila.
-ELC decided to adopt the labeling to incorporate “kinder” term that was implemented from K-12 Program.
+Based on the recently concluded ELC Year-end Parent-Teacher Conference (March 2, 2013), the clinic is now changing the labels/branding of Levels.
+For the teachers it’s just a matter of labeling per se but the teaching methods are still at par from other preschools in Manila.
+ELC decided to adopt the labeling to incorporate the “kinder” term that was implemented from the K-12 Program.
 Big schools like Ateneo de Manila University removed “prep” and now uses “kinder”.

 Levels offered (with old and adjusted labels):

 Level A – Emergent Nursery (2.06 to 3.05 years old).
 Starting SY 2013-2014 is now referred as Nursery I

 Level B – Beginning Prekinder (3.06 to 4.05 years old).
 Starting SY 2013-2014 is now referred to as Nursery II